bguden/Utilities/README.md

 Utility scripts for various projects

 # double_side_roofs.py
-script takes to file paths to WarLayer roof stls and uses a boolean intersection to create a double sided roof file
+script takes two file paths to WarLayer roof stls and uses a boolean intersection to create a double sided roof file